1.Equipment and Space

 The Disabilities Resource Room and all academic departments help students with disabilities to arrange appropriate test classrooms, allowing flexibility in ways that students can take examinations and providing other necessary services to meet individual needs of students.

 Taipei campus sets priority parking spaces and puts up barrier-free signs for students with disabilities near the following locations: A Building, Basketball court, and the International Conference Room.
 General Affairs Division manages all priority parking spaces for students with disabilities.
 If priority parking spaces are not in use, campus shuttle buses or campus service cars are allowed to park in priority parking spaces.

 6.Location of Disabilities Resource Rooms

-Taipei campus: on the right wing of Administration Building A, next to the Fubon Bank ATM
+Taipei campus: in the right wing of Administration Building A, next to the Fubon Bank ATM

-Taoyuan campus: S212, 2F, Financial Technology Building II (S)
+Taoyuan campus: S212, 2F of Financial Technology Building II (S)